KuznecovDenis/KuznecovDenis/README.md

  👋 Hi, my name is Denis and I'm a frontend developer

- 🌱 I’m currently learning React
+ 🌱 I’m currently learning Next.js and TypeScript

  📫 Send me a message Telegramm: @DenisKy95 or E-mail: kyznecov995@icloud.com